10 to 10

 Eldorado: The Road to Liquid Gold

-Eldorado is like Buckfast but cheaper.
+Eldorado is like Buckfast but cheaper (and worse).
 A half/full bottle is £2.99/£5.99, compared to £4.50/7.49 for Buckfast.
 As 4 years of business school may eventually teach you, 5.99 is less than 7.49.
-It tastes like an ice cream float, but with red wine instead of Coca-Cola.
+Whether that’s worth the noticeable difference in quality is something only you can know.
 You can buy it at the big yellow off-license on Great Western road.

 Drinking may lead to exercise